Are you a productive blogger?

 Step #2: Set your filters.

-The results will show you your most shared content over the past six months.
+The results will show you your most shared blog content over the past six months.

-Since we’re talking about Facebook, here’s another statistic that you should pay attention to: 81.9% of social shares are made on Facebook.
-So, part of getting more from your time is making it easy for readers to share content on Facebook.
+Since we’re talking about Facebook, here’s another statistic that you should pay attention to: 81.9% of social media sites shares are made on Facebook.
+So, part of getting more from your time is making it easy for readers to share blog content on Facebook.

-If you’re not seeing the number of social shares that you expect, maybe you have too many social sharing buttons.
+If you’re not seeing the number of social shares that you expect, maybe you have too many sharing buttons for social media sites.

 In a recent research study, Unbounce discovered that “too many choices can overwhelm us to a point where we choose nothing at all.”

 I also found that adding more social share buttons on my site decreased overall social shares by 23%.
-That’s why I only use three share buttons on my blog.
+That’s why I only use three share social media site share buttons on my blog.

 And, I still get thousands of tweets, likes and pins from my target audience.